 I believe this product is suited to almost any cyclist, from the people wanting to cycle leisurely while watching TV or reading to those wanting to increase their speed and stamina.
-The average customer rating is 4.4 out of 5 and it is ranked #1 in its category.
 This is our favorite magnetic unit of all trainers reviewed by us.
 I give this trainer 4.5 wheels out 5!

 The best wind trainer: CycleOps Wind Trainer

 The CycleOps Wind Trainer is made by CycleOps and is one of their cheaper indoor bike trainers.
-CycleOps is a relatively large company offering a range of products in the indoor trainer market they are part of the Saris Cycling group that was started in 2006 and they are specialist in indoor bike trainers and they have a great range of products on Amazon along with parts and accessoriesto make your CycleOps trainer more comfortable.
+CycleOps is a relatively large company offering a range of products in the indoor trainer market they are part of the Saris Cycling group that was started in 2006 and they are specialist in indoor bike trainers and they have a great range of products available along with parts and accessories to make your CycleOps trainer more comfortable.

 This unit uses wind resistance to provide a change in intensity and gear whilst cycling with a vortex blade design to allow high powered action while limiting the noise it produces.
 This is the simplest of the three products reviewed here and the resistance adjusts automatically with increased wheel speed and can generate 600+ watts of power.
 The CycleOps Wind Trainer is foldable allowing you to store away